-The grapes are hand-harvested at their optimal ripeness, with multiple passes through the vineyards.
-Fermentation starts spontaneously with indigenous yeasts in 40 hL oak vats.
-The Amarone della Valpolicella Valmezzane is composed of 40% Corvina, 40% Corvinone, and 20% Rondinella.
+The grapes are harvested by hand at the peak of ripeness, with multiple passes through the vineyards, and fermentation begins spontaneously with indigenous yeasts in 40-hectolitre oak vats.
+Valmezzane Amarone della Valpolicella is made from 40% Corvina, 40% Corvinone and 20% Rondinella grapes.
 It is the first Amarone della Valpolicella to be certified biodynamic.
-The grapes are carefully selected to ensure they are ripe and scattered before being placed in drying rooms for several months, during which there is a physiological weight loss of about 60-65%, resulting in significant concentration.
-Crushing occurs in February, followed by fermentation and maceration on the skins for about a month.
-The wine then ages for 4 years in oak barrels.
+Harvested by hand and carefully sorted to ensure the berries are ripe and well-spaced, the grapes are taken to the fruit cellars for several months, where a physiological shrinkage of around 60–65% occurs, resulting in significant concentration.
+Pressing takes place in February, followed by fermentation and maceration on the skins for about a month; the wine is then aged for 4 years in oak barrels.

-In the glass, it showcases an intense red color with garnet reflections.
-Notes of ripe red fruit intertwine with hints of licorice, black pepper, and a finish of chocolate.
-The taste is full, intense, robust, and well-balanced.
+In the glass, it presents an intense red colour with garnet highlights.
+Notes of ripe red fruit intertwine with hints of liquorice and black pepper, leading to a chocolate finish.
+The palate is full, intense, full-bodied and balanced.

-A great wine for a special occasion, ideally paired with roasts, grilled meats, braised dishes, game, and well-aged cheeses.
+A great wine for a special occasion, perhaps paired with roasts, grilled and braised meats, game, or well-aged cheeses.

 To fully appreciate its style, this wine should be served at a temperature of 16–18°C.